AOEpeople/Aoe_SnappyCms/README.md

 This is a highly experimental proof of concept!

-This Magento module allows you to reate CMS pages with a drag and drop layout editor in the Magento admin
+This Magento module allows you to create CMS pages with a drag and drop layout editor in the Magento admin